 Before you start the actual scanning process, your bound books must be prepared accordingly.
 The first thing to check is the condition of the book.
 Analyze the book integrity, if the pages are holding well into the binding and if any pages are missing.
 If everything seems to be in order, you can follow through for specific preparations.

 We generally separate the book scanning process into two specific categories: destructive book scanning and non destructive book scanning.
 The first one is great to use when you are scanning books that don’t have a very high value or you have more than one copy of that book.
 At the same time, the non destructive book scanning process is ideal for heritage books or books with high value to the owner.
-This includes historical documents, precious research notebooks or even large format document scanning materials.
+This includes historical documents, precious research notebooks, large format document scanning materials and just about any custom book scanning activities.

 Preparing for destructive book scanning

-As you are probably aware, the destructive book scanning means that the book is cut before scanning.
+As you are probably aware, the destructive book scanning means that the book is cut before scanning and the actual ebook conversion process.
 Before you do that, please inspect if the book contains any dust, dirt or lint.
 You should really try and clean it, even before cutting the books spine.
 Find a reliable source from which you can get all the materials you need for removing the gutters.
 In the case of a lab notebook, please make sure the metal staples are removed as they can damage the cutter and the scanner.
 Same goes for magazine scanning or even legal documents that are stapled.

 Prior to making the actual cut, please make sure you check how deep the writing goes into the gutter.
 Not all books are made equal, in some cases the content may go well into the gutter, so you have to be really careful before you make the actual cut.
 Once the binding is removed, make sure each individual page is loose, as you risk having multifeeds during the scanning process, or to be more precise, the scanner might miss pages during scanning.
-Remember that each stop is another hurdle into scanning thousands of pages every day.
+Remember that each stop is another hurdle into scanning thousands of pages every day and creating large archives of electronic copies.

 Preparing books for non destructive scanning